Skip to main content

 Specific to California statutes, recent legislation, and compliance requirements

-How does the new SB 61 retention cap affect performance bonds on private projects?
+How does the SB 61 retention cap push more performance bonds onto private commercial work?

-SB 61, effective January 1, 2026, caps retention on private works at 5% of each progress payment.
-The 10% exception applies downstream: if a contractor or subcontractor gives advance written notice before bid time that bonds are required, and the downstream party fails to furnish them, the retaining party may withhold up to 10%.
-This exception does not apply to owners retaining from direct contractors — owners are capped at 5% regardless of bonding status.
-The practical result is that general contractors are increasingly requiring performance bonds from subcontractors to manage risk under the new retention limits.
-If you are a subcontractor on private work and receive a new bond requirement, SB 61 is likely the driver.
+SB 61, effective January 1, 2026, caps retention on California private works at 5% of each progress payment.
+The exception that matters for bonding runs downstream: if a contractor or subcontractor gives advance written notice before bid time that bonds are required, and the downstream party fails to furnish them, the retaining party may withhold up to 10%.
+That exception does not apply to owners retaining from direct contractors — owners are capped at 5% regardless.
+The practical effect is that commercial GCs now have a financial incentive to require performance bonds from their subs: it lets them retain 10% rather than 5% from any sub who does not bond.
+So even off public works, more California subcontractors are seeing first-time performance and payment bond requirements appear in private subcontracts.
+If that is you, SB 61 is almost certainly the driver, and the premium belongs in your bid.

-Can the SBA Surety Bond Guarantee Program help me get a California performance bond?
+Can the SBA Surety Bond Guarantee Program help a smaller California GC win larger bonded jobs?

-How do I verify that my surety company is admitted to write bonds in California?
+How do I confirm my surety is admitted to write bonds on a California public works project?

 Eric Drummond, Licensed Surety Producer